 Call your health care provider if you develop flu-like symptoms within 10 days of handling infected birds or being in an area with a known avian flu outbreak.

-At this time, the U.S. Centers for Disease Control and Prevention (CDC) Does not recommend against travel to countries affected by H5N1.
+At this time, the U.S. Centers for Disease Control and Prevention (CDC) does not recommend against travel to countries affected by avian influenza.

 Current information regarding avian flu is available at: http://www.cdc.gov/flu/avianflu/avian-in-humans.htm.

 Centers for Disease Control and Prevention, National Center for Immunization and Respiratory Diseases (NCIRD).
 Avian influenza A virus infection in humans.
-Last reviewed: June 21, 2012.
-Accessed: February 4, 2014.
+Last reviewed: March 18, 2015.
+Accessed: June 3, 2015.